breach-report/breachreport-api/README.md

 ## Getting started

-Before using Breach Report API, make sure you've registered at [Breach Report API portal](https://breachreport.com) so you can use [the unique API key](https://github.com/vissaly/brapi/blob/master/docs/get-api-key.md).
+Before using Breach Report API, make sure you've registered at [Breach Report API portal](https://breachreport.com) so you can get and use [the unique API key](docs/01-before-using-api.md/#getting-the-api-key).

 When you use Breach Report API, include the API key to each request header.